Kipoddo/RobloxFPSunlocker/README.md

 - Your computer might not meet the requirements to handle higher frame rates.

-### 5. Why did it install Python on my computer?

-- This project uses Python to display messages and enhance functionality.
-If you prefer not to have Python installed or wish to customize the batch file to exclude Python usage.
-- Note: This inconvenience might change in the future.

-### 6. Why did Windows Defender flag the file as unknown, and is it malicious?
+### 5. Why did Windows Defender flag the file as unknown, and is it malicious?

 - Windows Defender detected this file because it lacks a digital signature as a batch file.
 To ensure the file's authenticity, you - can examine the source code or use services like VirusTotal for further verification.
 - And no, this doesn't contain a virus.